gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 categories: references
 ---

+> Nothing can be done except little by little.

+Charles Baudelaire

 > Trust yourself when all men doubt you, but make allowance for their doubting too.

 Rudyard Kipling, found in [Cormac McCarthy's advices to scientists][mccarthy]